Travel and tourism will be changed forever. We asked seven leading thinkers for their predictions.

 - Travel restrictions 3

-Spain's financial response score is weak, due to the late implentation of income support and debt forebearance.
+Spain's financial response score is near the median, due to the late implementation of income support and debt forbearance.

 - Income support 2